- © Ausserhofer, Himsel / DAAD

 2. Finding a PhD position

 As you begin your search for a doctoral position, you must decide whether you wish to pursue a doctorate on your own with professorial supervision (individual doctoral study) or participate in a structured PhD programme at a graduate school.
-More information: How to obtain a PhD
+Then you have to search fpr a PhD position or PhD programme.
+More information: Find your PhD position

 3. Recognition of your higher education degree

 The most important formal qualification for being able to do a PhD/doctorate in Germany is a very good higher education degree that is recognised in Germany.
-Generally, that is a degree equivalent to a German Master completed after eight semesters of study.
+Generally, a minimum of eight semesters of academic study is required, and the degree must be equivalent to a German Master..

 Exceptionally well-qualified international applicants might be admitted as doctoral students with a Bachelor degree (fast-track programme).
 Usually an examination is then required.
 More information can be found in the PhD/doctoral regulations.